-Health -With respect to health related issues, the County will advocate for the following actions by the federal government: provide enhanced Medicaid FMAP ("FMAP" is the "Federal Medical Assistance Percentage" for Medicaid.
+Health - The County will advocate for the following actions by the federal government: provide enhanced Medicaid FMAP ("FMAP" is the "Federal Medical Assistance Percentage") for Medicaid.
 It is the federal matching rate for state Medicaid expenditures.
 Increasing the federal matching rate for states would free up state general fund money for other purposes and would help counties as well.); suspend the Medicare "clawback" rule; suspend the "60-day rule" that requires states to repay the federal government overpayments identified by the state prior to collection, and even in instances where the state can never collect; ease the ability to cover those eligible for Medicaid by making documentation requirements less stringent; and prevent the implementation of the following seven federal regulations: